liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 2. We want our code to run smoothly with very few bugs and little maintenance work.
 It should be easy to add new parts or replace existing ones.

-It should also be easy to derive a customized theme.
+3. It should be easy to derive customized themes.
+Using derived themes after an upgrade of the out-of-the-box css code should be easy.

-3. We want to deliver a great product with a flawless and accessible user experience (UX).
+4. We want to deliver a great product with a flawless and accessible user experience (UX).

 Common Terminology